 Reporter's Notebooks Forget Field Notes and Moleskines -- commodity Reporter's Notebooks are the best value for taking notes on places.
 When you buy them by the dozen, they cost just $1.75 each.

 Blinky TikTok LED Lights It's not a maker project without LED lights.
 But you have... choices.
-Here are 3 levels of lights.
+Type "LED" into Amazon and prepare to be overwhelmed.

-Magnifying Glasses A few of my Maker buddies have these, but I always thought they were expensive.
+Magnifying Glasses A few of your Maker buddies have these.
+You always thought they were expensive.
 But $17?
-That's way cheaper than I expected.
+That's way cheaper than you expected, right?
 And this model comes with a strong recommendation from Make:'s Caleb Kraft.

 Newspaper Club It's refreshingly high-touch, in the digital era: Newsprint broadsheets.
 And the crucial partner: Newspaper Club, based in the UK.